satnaing/astro-paper/src/pages/about.md

 title: "About"
 ---

 Astro-Paper is a minimal, responsive and SEO-friendly Astro blog theme.
-This theme is written in vanilla JavaScript (+ TypeScript for type checking) without any additional frontend frameworks like React, Vue, Svelte etc. TailwindCSS is used for styling; and Markdown is used for blog posts.
+This theme is written in vanilla JavaScript (+ TypeScript for type checking) and a little bit of ReactJS for some actions.
+TailwindCSS is used for styling; and Markdown is used for blog contents.

 This theme is aimed to be responsive, SEO-friendly and accessible out of the box.
 Light and dark mode are supported by default and additional